abridger/web-typography/web-typography.md

 ###Serif, Sans-serif and Monospace
 * Serifs are small projections attached to the ends of strokes that make up each character.
 Serifed fonts were generally used for print body text, as they were thought to increase readability, although there is now debate about this.
-Sans-serif fonts have generally been thought to be more readable on screen, as serifs aren't always rendered well on lower resolution screens.
+Sans-serif fonts have generally been thought to be more readable on screen, as serifs aren&rsquo;t always rendered well on lower resolution screens.
-* Sans-serif fonts obviously don't have serifs.
+* Sans-serif fonts obviously don&rsquo;t have serifs.
 * Monospace fonts are those in which every glyph occupies the same width (unlike other fonts in which glph)

 ###Decorative, Heading and Body Fonts